 Join the South East London Anchor System programme to tackle challenges that affect people's health and wellbeing

-The NHS in South East London is working alongside Citizens UK to find out what is putting pressure on people's health and wellbeing as part of the Anchor System programme.
+The NHS across south east London is working alongside Citizens UK to address the issues putting pressure on people's health and wellbeing that were identified as part of the listening campaign in 2023.

-Our health is closely linked to the environments we live in.
-We know that if you have issues with your housing, employment and income, or access to essential resources, these can all have an impact on your physical and mental health.
+Our health is closely linked to the environment we live in.
+We know that if you are facing challenges with your housing, employment and income, or access to essential resources, these can all have an impact on your physical and mental health.

-Alongside its work to provide essential health and care services, the NHS can also work to improve the social and economic conditions people live in, to help prevent illness and improve the lives of people living in South East London.
+Alongside its work to provide essential health and care services, the NHS also works to improve the social and economic conditions people live in, to help prevent illness and improve the lives of people living in south east London.

 Work and wages

-We secured funding from Health Education England (now NHS England) to focus on co-designing solutions to overcome barriers that underrepresented communities are facing in finding good work within Anchor institutions.
-We partnered with seven voluntary sector organisations across south east London to support our efforts to reach underrepresented communities and work with them to identify solutions to be feed into programme pledge on reducing barriers to careers in anchor institutions.
+We secured funding from NHS England in 2024to focus on co-designing solutions to overcome barriers that underrepresented communities are facing in finding good work within Anchor institutions.
+We partnered with seven voluntary, community and social enterprise sector (VCSE) organisations across south east London to support our efforts to reach underrepresented communities and work with them to identify solutions on reducing barriers to careers in anchor institutions.

 - Lewisham Refugee and Migrant Network